briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 6. As this is a first installation, you will be asked several questions for configuration purposes.
 Enter your preferred to language and city and click *NEXT*

-7. In the *Domain and network configuration* section, make sure that *Obtain IP address automatically (DHCP)* box is checked, leave the remaning field with their default values and click *NEXT*
+7. In the *Domain and network configuration* section, make sure that *Obtain IP address automatically (DHCP)* box is checked, leave the remaning field with their default values.
+Note the value of the *IPv4/IPv6 address* and click *NEXT*

 8. A warning message will appear listing servers that cannot be reached.
 These will be configured later so, for the moment, press *Continue without access to the repository servers*